lifangchen2021/SpecKit/README.md

 We employed **ERRE** as the evaluation metric to compare **SpecKit** with classical neutron spectrum unfolding programs, including **SAND-II**, **STAY’SL**, and **RFSP-JÜL**（*１）.

-SpecKit achieved an ERRE of ~5.8%, which falls within the typical range reported for classical codes (3–6%).
-Although the validation spectra differ—previous studies generally involved smaller prior errors (~37%)—SpecKit was still able to converge to an ERRE of approximately 5.8%.
+SpecKit achieved an ERRE of ~5.8%, within the typical range reported for classical codes (3–6%).
+Although the spectra used for validation differ, with prior errors in the literature generally much smaller than in our case (~37%), SpecKit was still able to converge to ~5.8%.
+This demonstrates performance consistent with benchmark programs and highlights the robustness of the method.

 This demonstrates performance **consistent with benchmark programs** and highlights the **robustness** of the SpecKit method.